krishna01989/glumbi/frontend/README.md

 - AI validation is lenient: any visible strokes = correct, blank canvas = incorrect
 - Correct attempts are saved to the Timeline (`category = "learn"`)
 - TTS pronunciation available for each letter/word via `/api/learn/audio`

+### Signup Kill Switch (`AuthPage.jsx` + `AdminPage.jsx`)

+- `GET /api/auth/signup-status` is called on `AuthPage` mount (no auth required).
+If signups are paused and the user is on the Create Account tab, a friendly orange banner appears before they type anything.
+- Admin dashboard signup card initialises as `null` (not `true`) so it stays hidden until the fetch resolves — prevents a momentary flash of the wrong open/paused state.
+- `adminApi.getSignupEnabled()` / `adminApi.setSignupEnabled(enabled)` toggle the kill switch via `/api/admin/settings/signup`.

 ### Admin panel (`AdminPage.jsx` + `AdminProfilePage.jsx`)